magk-app/sunday/docs/execution/bugs.md

 - **Description**: Approve/reject actions had no visual feedback.
 (Feature improvement)
 - **Note**: This was a feature change, not a bug.
 - **Solution/Fix**: Added loading states, animations, and notifications.

----
-## 📝 Known Limitations / TODO

-### Critical
-- [ ] Integrate real email/database (currently using mock data)
-  - **Details**: All email data is currently mocked.
-Need to connect to Supabase and Gmail API for real data.
-  - **Guidance**: Review Supabase and Gmail API documentation for integration steps.
-Use environment variables for credentials.
-  - **Next Steps**: Set up Supabase tables and Gmail API integration as per `plan.md`.
-- [ ] Implement real email sending (currently simulated)
-  - **Details**: Approve action simulates sending but does not actually send emails.
-  - **Guidance**: Use Gmail API to send emails from backend.
-Ensure proper OAuth scopes and user consent.
-  - **Next Steps**: Implement backend logic to send emails via Gmail API.
-- [ ] Add user authentication
-  - **Details**: No authentication is currently implemented.
-Considering Google Authentication for seamless sign-in.
-  - **Guidance**: Use [NextAuth.js](https://next-auth.js.org/) with the Google provider for easy integration with Next.js.
-Set up Google Cloud OAuth credentials and add to `.env.local`.
-  - **Next Steps**: Install NextAuth, configure Google provider, and protect routes/components as needed.
-- [ ] Add email search and filtering capabilities
-  - **Details**: No way to search or filter emails in the UI.
-This is essential for usability as email volume grows.
-  - **Guidance**: Implement search bar and filter options in the email list component.
-Consider debounced search and filter by sender/date/status.
-  - **Next Steps**: Add search bar and filter options to email list component.
-- [ ] Improve task list and email tracking
-  - **Details**: Current task tracking is basic.
-Need to better track emails as tasks and provide actionable task management.
-  - **Guidance**: Enhance task model, UI, and workflow for tracking and managing email-derived tasks.
-Consider linking tasks to email threads.
-  - **Next Steps**: Enhance task model, UI, and workflow for tracking and managing email-derived tasks.

-### Nice to Have / Future
-- [ ] Improve performance for large numbers of emails/threads
-  - **Details**: Performance may degrade with large datasets.
-Optimize queries, pagination, and rendering.
-  - **Guidance**: Use pagination/infinite scroll and memoization for large lists.
-  - **Next Steps**: Profile and optimize rendering and data fetching.
-- [ ] Enhance responsive design for mobile devices
-  - **Details**: UI is functional but could be improved for mobile and tablet users.
-  - **Guidance**: Use Tailwind responsive utilities and test on multiple devices.
-  - **Next Steps**: Refine CSS and layout for mobile breakpoints.
-- [ ] Test thread grouping with various email scenarios
-  - **Details**: Ensure thread grouping logic works for edge cases and complex conversations.
-  - **Guidance**: Create test cases with complex and nested threads.
-  - **Next Steps**: Test and refine thread grouping logic.
-- [ ] Verify AI reply generation handles edge cases
-  - **Details**: AI reply works, but should be tested with unusual or complex email threads.
-  - **Guidance**: Test with edge case emails and review AI output for quality.
-  - **Next Steps**: Add more test cases for AI reply generation.

----

 **Last Updated**: 2025-06-25